m-team-kit/cookiecutter-web/README.md

 Please, see our [CONTRIBUTING](CONTRIBUTING.md) description and the [CODE OF CONDUCT](CODE_OF_CONDUCT.md).

 # License
 This code is distributed under the Apache 2.0 License.
-Please, see the [LICENSE](LICENSE) file
+Please, see the [LICENSE](LICENSE) file.

 # Authors and acknowledgment